Gas-turbine locomotive: Czechoslovakia

 The second prototype (TL 659.002) was built with lessons learned from the first.
 It left the factory in March 1960 and was the only turbine locomotive to pass the tests for regular service on tracks of the former Czechoslovak State Railways.
 It was tried near Kolín and Plzeň with mixed results.
 This engine was taken out of service in April 1966 and sold to the University of Žilina as an educational instrument.
 It was scrapped some time later.

 Although the experiments had mixed results, these were the most powerful locomotives with a purely mechanical powertrain in the world and also the most powerful independent-traction locomotives in Czechoslovakia.

 United Kingdom

 The British Rail GT3 was a simple machine consisting essentially of a standard oil-fired gas turbine mounted on a standard steam locomotive chassis, built as a demonstrator by English Electric in 1961.
-Its almost crude simplicity enabled it to avoid much of the unreliability which had plagued the complex experimental GTELs 18000 and 18100 in earlier years, but it failed to be competitive against conventional traction and was scrapped.
+Its almost crude simplicity enabled it to avoid much of the unreliability which had plagued the complex experimental gas-turbine–electric locomotives 18000 and 18100 in earlier years, but it failed to be competitive against conventional traction and was scrapped.

 Examples

-Examples of gas turbine-mechanical locomotives:
+Examples of gas-turbine–mechanical locomotives: